Table of Contents

 Step #1.
 Reinstall Your MacOS

 There are two ways to reinstall the operating system on your Mac: either directly from the Recovery Mode menu or from a bootable USB macOS installer drive.
-While the first option is quicker, the latter is best for situations when you want to install a newer version of macOS (macOS 12 Monterey or Big Sur, for instance) or when internet recovery doesn’t work on your Mac.
+While the first option is quicker, the latter is best for situations when you want to install a newer version of macOS (macOS 14 Sonoma, for instance) or when internet recovery doesn’t work on your Mac.

 If you choose to reinstall the current version of your Mac’s operating system, here’s what you should do: